scrtdd

 Type: list:double

-If regionType is RECTANGULAR then 4 comma separated values are expected: min_lat, min_lon, max_lat, max_lon.
-If regionType is CIRCULAR then 3 comma separated values are expected: lat, lon, radius in km.
-If left empty it represents a limitless region.
+Optional.
+If regionType is RECTANGULAR, 4 comma-separated values are expected: min_lat, min_lon, max_lat, max_lon.
+If regionType is CIRCULAR, 3 comma-separated values are expected: lat, lon, radius in km.
+If left empty, the region is limitless.

 profile.$name.methodID